stelzinga/MF/Management_Framework-Appendix.md

 - Strategical: ability to identify potential and actual Opportunities that grow Revenue and/or reduce Cost and/or reduce Risk under the constraints of potential and actual Threats given the actual Strengths and Weaknesses of the Venture.
 ________________________________________
 ## RACI (framework)
 Responsible, Accountable, Consulted, Informed (RACI) is a manner in which roles and responsibilities are defined for specific tasks.
 It can be used for Operations in general, and is often used for Project Management, see [## Project Management].

-The definition of RACI often implies an oversight committee that oversees progress of whatever the RACI have been defined for.
+The definition of RACI often implies oversight,mostly through a  committee, that oversees progress of whatever the RACI have been defined for.

 ### RACI Overview
 The underlying of RACI is one or more Tasks, or Objectives.
 The principles associated to RACI are Delegating, see [## Delegating].